Droghyz/weatherapp/README.md

 - Start building frontpage and possible gradient background
 - Added JS Model View Controller
 - Added logic for get latitude and longitude

+# 16/08/23:

+- Added the fetch request for the meteo app and created the essential variables.
+- Created variable of DOM on view.js.